NourHRadwan/FrontEnd-Practice-Projects/README.md

 ensure valid entries.
 Each bookmark has a button that allows users to navigate directly to the saved URL.
 This project serves as an opportunity to practice front-end development skills and gain experience in handling user input, data storage, and dynamic rendering.
 Feel free to explore the project and interact with the bookmarking functionality.

+# 2.Smart Login System
+The Smart Login System is a web-based project that enables users to sign up, log in, and access personalized content through a secure authentication process.

+# Features
+1. Signup Page: Users can register by providing their name, email, and password.
+The input is validated using regular expressions to ensure data accuracy.
+Valid user information is stored in the local storage for future logins.

+2. Login Page: Users can enter their email and password to access their accounts.
+The system verifies the credentials against the stored user information.
+Successful login redirects users to the home page, while incorrect credentials trigger an error message.

+3. Home Page: Authenticated users are greeted with a personalized welcome message on the home page, which retrieves their name from the local storage.
+The page can be customized to display user-specific content, enhancing the user experience.
+A logout button is provided to securely log out users, clearing their authentication credentials.